LSU

 -

 “Death Valley” in Baton Rouge is known as a raucous stadium, especially for night games.
 One of the largest non-conference crowds to ever see CU play, 74,999, happily watched the Buffs stumble toward what began as another blow-out.
 In the second quarter, the score was: LSU 20; Colorado 0.
 For Buff fans, it was, to quote the word-master Yogi Berra, “Deja vu all over again”.
-Different day, different opponent, but heading for the same results.
+It was a different day, a different opponent, and a different venue, but the Buffs were heading for the same results.

 For the Buffs, who out-gained the Tigers in total yardage, 312-280, there was only the moral victory.
 The headline in the Colorado Daily on the Monday following the game said it all: “Buffs gained pride but not win”.